oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 The authorization server MUST:

-*  require client authentication for confidential and credentialed clients (or clients with other authentication requirements),
+*  require client authentication for confidential clients (or clients with other authentication requirements),

 *  authenticate the client if client authentication is included